Movement Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Limb dystonia is a type of dystonia consisting of involuntary contractions of the arms or legs associated with abnormal posturing, repetitive movements, and functional impairment.
-In this article, the authors review current knowledge on limb dystonias.
-They review updates on the classification, genetics, and pathophysiology of limb dystonia.
-The main clinical features of limb dystonia together with advances in the etiology, pathogenesis, and treatment of limb dystonia are also reviewed.
+In this article, the authors review current knowledge on limb dystonias as well as updates on the classification, genetics, and pathophysiology of limb dystonia.
+The main clinical features of limb dystonia, together with advances in the etiology, pathogenesis, and treatment, are also reviewed, including the rapidly expanding genetic landscape and the emergence of novel therapeutic modalities like MR-guided focused ultrasound.

 • Dystonia is classified based on both clinical characteristics (age of onset, body distribution, temporal pattern, and associated clinical features) and etiology (underlying nervous system pathology: inherited, acquired, or idiopathic). | |